Water Powered Backup Sump Pump vs Battery Backup System

 Basepump RB750-EZ Premium Water Powered Backup Sump Pump with Water Alarm

-• Mounts on the ceiling, not in the sump!
+• Cost-Effective, No Maintenance or Repairs: Mounts on the ceiling, not in the sump!
 Works with Radon Sealed systems.
+No moving parts to break and no maintenance required

 Costs of Water Powered Sump Pumps